 — French government, 1785

-So, the next time you see a wall or a gate covered in bougainvillea, think about the woman who discovered and named those ornamental vines.
+So, the next time you see a gate covered in bougainvillea, you might want to think about the woman who discovered and named those colorful vines.
 It’s time the world paid Jeanne Baret due.

 Header image by Dmitrij Paskevic